rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

 	}
 }
 ```
 I vividly encourage you to test your json with https://jsonlint.com/.
 It can save you a lot of time if you're like me and you're mistaken `:` with `=` and you passed the last 2 hours without noticing it...
-Anyway, click _Test_, and if the result look like :
+Anyway, click _Test_, and if the result looks like this :

 ```json
 {